Christo08/ram_password_reader/README.md

 ```

 ## Video Demo
-Follow the YouTube link for a demo of the toll:
+Follow the YouTube link for a demo of the tool:
 [COS 783 - Assignment 4 Demo]()